ThePhD/sol2/docs/source/api/function.rst

 	class unsafe_function : public reference;
 	typedef unsafe_function function;

 Function is a correct-assuming version of :doc:`protected_function<protected_function>`, omitting the need for typechecks and error handling (thus marginally increasing speed in some cases).
-It is the default function type of Sol.
+It is the default function type of sol.
 Grab a function directly off the stack using the constructor:

 .. code-block:: cpp
 	:caption: constructor: unsafe_function